PASSlONE/PASSlONE/README.md

 ## about me !

 I love Paris Green, its the best color ever! #50c878 for life.<br/>
-im often unpredictable, so if what i said/did upset you, please let me know.
+im often unpredictable, so if what I said/did upset you, please let me know.

 ## basic info !